Creating From Nothing

-Five weeks later, I was walking from my office to get a coffee, when who should I meet but George, walking energetically toward me with a grin on his face.
+Five weeks later, I was walking from my office to get a coffee, when who should I meet but George, walking energetically down the sidewalk toward me with a grin on his face.

 “Guess what?
 That noticing the time idea really worked!
-When you first posed the question I couldn’t see the point of it, but I felt like I needed to know so started to monitor the time.
-Funny thing is that I now always take the stairs every day, and I’m feeling so much better!” he exclaimed.
+When you first posed the question I couldn’t see the point of it, but I felt like I needed to know the answer, so started to monitor the time.
+Funny thing is that I now always take the stairs, every day, and I’m feeling so much better!” he exclaimed.

 “Really?
 That’s great.
 What else is happening?”, I asked.

 “As I arrive at the parking lot each morning, I find myself mentally getting ready as I approach the building, and by the time I get to the stairs I am actually eager to engage them, keeping an eye on my watch.
 I really feel energized,” explained George enthusiastically.
 “I’ve even starting monitoring the time from the entry door all the way to the office, and experimenting with starting the time right from the car.
 In fact, I’m even taking stairs other places and timing my walks up those stairs, too.
 Turns out I use less time on the stairs than I used to in the elevators!
 For anybody watching me, it probably looks like the only change I’ve made is glancing at my watch.
 Yet, it’s turning into a fun habit.
 And I’m getting more fit.
 I can climb the stairs faster, and I don’t get so out of breath!”